juanmv94/TravellersTalesPSXCollisionViewer/README.md

 32 bit scenario elements has 16bit xyz scale components following the rotation. **This scenario data structure is identical for all games**.

 3D objects starts with a 32bit vertex element count (that is negative for special material).
-- **TS2/MRM/BLSC**: The following vertex array elements are made of 16bit xyz positions and a 16bit rgb15 vertex color (8byte).
+- **TS2/TSR/MRM/WL/BLSC**: The following vertex array elements are made of 16bit xyz positions and a 16bit rgb15 vertex color (8byte).
 - **BL**: The following vertex array elements are made of 16bit xyz positions and a 4th padding 16 bit value with no use, followed by 3 bytes for 24bit rgb24 vertex color and a last byte for... flags or internal engine use (12 byte).

 Following the vertex array, there's a faces flag, palette & vram page & pal type byte, and faces count.
 At the end of the faces array you can find another faces flag, Palette & vram page & pal type, and count, or just 0xFFFF meaning no more faces.
 There are lot of 1bit flags like translucency, doublesided, textured, quads,... the faces array items are made of a 4 item list of 8bit vertex index (only 3 used for triangles).
-For textured elements is followed by a list of 4 8bit xy positions of face vertex UVs. *Note: if face is a triangle, in TS2 you still have 4 positions and 4UVs beeing 1 unused.
+For textured elements is followed by a list of 4 8bit xy positions of face vertex UVs. *Note: if face is a triangle, in TS2 and later games you still have 4 positions and 4UVs beeing 1 unused.
 In BL, you have instead 3 positions and 3UV, meaning a smaller face data size*.

-BLSC does use of PAL4 and PAL8 textures, while TS2/MRM and BL only uses PAL4 textures except background (TS2/MRM and BL engine has support for using PAL8 textures, but not used).
+Engine has support for using PAL8 textures, but it's not used on all games (ex: TS2).

 ## Engine diferences
-- Like with collision data, TS2 and BLSC engines are almost identical, and code used for reading GFX data is the same.
-The same with MRM despite using a diferent collision engine.
+- MRM/TSR racing games have a diferent collision engine
-- Color LUT and VRAM page combinations are in the same data structure for TS2/MRM/BLSC, while BL has 2 diferent data structures, one for VRAM pages, and color LUTs.
+- Color LUT and VRAM page combinations are in the same data structure for TS2/TSR/MRM/WL/BLSC, while BL has 2 diferent data structures, one for VRAM pages, and color LUTs.
-- Face data uses 8byte vertex numbers for TS2/MRM/BLSC while it uses 16byte vertex pointers in BL.
+- Face data uses 8byte vertex numbers for TS2/TSR/MRM/WL/BLSC while it uses 16byte vertex pointers in BL.
-- Despite diferences in vertex and face data, BL and TS2/MRM/BLSC engines still has lots of thing in common like the face flags, which are the same, Palette & vram page & pal type also works the same way, special material using negative vertex count,...
-More surprisingly, sprite data structure is equal, and continues using 24bit vertex color data in TS2/MRM/BLSC.
+- Despite diferences in vertex and face data, BL and TS2/TSR/MRM/WL/BLSC engines still has lots of thing in common like the face flags, which are the same, Palette & vram page & pal type also works the same way, special material using negative vertex count,...
+More surprisingly, sprite data structure is equal, and continues using 24bit vertex color data in TS2/TSR/MRM/WL/BLSC.
 - Background size for TS2 is always the same.
 In BLSC background height is variable, and for BL both height and width are variable.
-MRM doesn't have textured backgrounds.
+TSR, MRM, and WL doesn't have textured backgrounds.

 ## GFX viewer URL Parameters